joaospinto/CarND-Vehicle-Detection/report.md

 Although it would likely be easy to get an even-better classifier for this problem, I would first devote time to improving the filtering methods, and perhaps include some across-time filtering as the easiest (and likely most effective) way of improving the current pipeline.

+## Video implementation
+Each frame was annotated separately (although, as we said above, using cross-time filtering would improve the results), and the resulting video can be found at the bottom of the Jupyter notebook.
+A heatmap approach was used to filter false-positives and the `labels` method mentioned above was used to merge duplicates.

+## Discussion
+There is room for improvement in essentially all fronts:
+- the classifier was not heavily tuned since the initial attempts already gave satisfactory results;
+- the feature selection was quite small, and we restricted ourselves to using HOG features;
+- the sliding window and filtering approaches we used are fairly basic.
+I actually bumped into two of the common bugs highlighted in the Tips & Tricks page, and only read them once these were solved (the one with matplotlib using different scales for JPG and PNG and the one concerning how to handle StandardScaler images that were not part of the dataset).
+The pipeline is also quite slow at the moment (to the point where it would not be able to run in real-time), so a lot of work could be done on that as well.